cristianrz/dockie/README.md

 	-v        Print version information and quit

 Commands:
-	exec      Run a command in a proot images    List images
+	exec      Run a command in a rootfs images    List images
 	ls        List rootfs
 	pull      Pull an image